Retrotransposon: Endogenous retrovirus

-An endogenous retrovirus is a retrovirus without virus pathogenic effects that has been integrated into the host genome by inserting their inheritable genetic information into cells that can be passed onto the next generation like a retrotransposon.
+An endogenous retrovirus is a retrovirus without virus pathogenic effects that has been endogenized into the host genome by inserting their inheritable genetic information into cells that can be passed onto the next generation like a retrotransposon.
 Because of this, they share features with retroviruses and retrotransposons.
 When the retroviral DNA is integrated into the host genome they evolve into endogenous retroviruses that influence eukaryotic genomes.
 So many endogenous retroviruses have inserted themselves into eukaryotic genomes that they allow insight into biology between viral-host interactions and the role of retrotransposons in evolution and disease.
 Many retrotransposons share features with endogenous retroviruses, the property of recognising and fusing with the host genome.
 However, there is a key difference between retroviruses and retrotransposons, which is indicated by the env gene.
 Although similar to the gene carrying out the same function in retroviruses, the env gene is used to determine whether the gene is retroviral or retrotransposon.
 If the gene is retroviral it can evolve from a retrotransposon into a retrovirus.
 They differ by the order of sequences in pol genes.
 Env genes are found in LTR retrotransposon types Ty1-copia (Pseudoviridae), Ty3-gypsy (Metaviridae) and BEL/Pao.
 They encode glycoproteins on the retrovirus envelope needed for entry into the host cell.
 Retroviruses can move between cells whereas LTR retrotransposons can only move themselves into the genome of the same cell.
 Many vertebrate genes were formed from retroviruses and LTR retrotransposons.
 One endogenous retrovirus or LTR retrotransposon has the same function and genomic locations in different species, suggesting their role in evolution.

 Non-LTR retrotransposons

 Like LTR retrotransposons, non-LTR retrotransposons contain genes for reverse transcriptase, RNA-binding protein, nuclease, and sometimes ribonuclease H domain but they lack the long terminal repeats.
 RNA-binding proteins bind the RNA-transposition intermediate and nucleases are enzymes that break phosphodiester bonds between nucleotides in nucleic acids.
-Instead of LTRs, non-LTR retrotransposons have short repeats that can have an inverted order of bases next to each other aside from direct repeats found in LTR retrotransposons that is just one sequence of bases repeating itself.
+Instead of LTR, non-LTR retrotransposons have short repeats that can have an inverted order of bases next to each other aside from direct repeats found in LTR retrotransposons that is just one sequence of bases repeating itself.

 Although they are retrotransposons, they cannot carry out reverse transcription using an RNA transposition intermediate in the same way as LTR retrotransposons.
 Those two key components of the retrotransposon are still necessary but the way they are incorporated into the chemical reactions is different.
 This is because unlike LTR retrotransposons, non-LTR retrotransposons do not contain sequences that bind tRNA.

-They mostly fall into two types – LINEs (Long interspersed nuclear elements) and SINEs (Short interspersed nuclear elements).
-SVA elements are the exception between the two as they share similarities with both LINEs and SINEs, containing Alu elements and different numbers of the same repeat.
-SVAs are shorter than LINEs but longer than SINEs.
+They mostly fall into two types – long interspersed nuclear elements (LINE) and short interspersed nuclear elements (SINE).
+SINE-R, variable number tandem repeat (VNTR) and Alu (SVA) elements are the exception between the two as they share similarities with both LINE and SINE, containing Alu elements and different numbers of the same repeat.
+SVA are shorter than LINE but longer than SINE.

-While historically viewed as "junk DNA", research suggests in some cases, both LINEs and SINEs were incorporated into novel genes to form new functions.
+While historically viewed as "junk DNA", research suggests in some cases, both LINE and SINE were incorporated into novel genes to form new functions.